link-nv/logback-s3-rolling-policy/README.md

 Logback RollingPolicy with S3 upload
 ====================================

 logback-s3-rolling-policy automatically uploads rolled log files to S3.
-Each uploaded file will be prefixed by a timestamp formatted as `yyyyMMdd_HHmmss`.

 There are 2 rolling policies which can be used:
 * `S3FixedWindowRollingPolicy`